Same Content, Different Rating

 - The Streets of Rage series got MA-13 (Sega equivalent to the Teen rating) ratings for their initial release.
 Modern-day re-releases of them are E10+.

-- Same goes for the Golden Axe series.
+- The Golden Axe series.
 They got MA-13 or MA-17 ratings originally, but modern-day re-releases are E10+ or T.

 - In the UK, the PS1 and PC versions of Metal Gear Solid got an 18+ rating.
 When the Gamecube remake came out, it got a 15+ rating, despite the violence being more intense in this version (for starters, we actually see Gray Fox killing the people in the hallway).
 Then when the PS1 version came to Playstation Network, it still kept its 18+ rating.